yukw777/dev-env/README.md

 ```

 ## CUDA
-Currently, PyTorch comes packaged with its own CUDA 10.2 by default for Ubuntu.
-As a result, you typically don't need to install a separate system-wide CUDA, but some libraries (e.g. pytorch-geometric) may require a system-wide CUDA installation.
-You can install CUDA 10.2 by following the commands below:
+PyTorch comes packaged with its own CUDA runtime, so you typically don't need to install a separate system-wide CUDA.
+However, some libraries (e.g. pytorch-geometric) may require a system-wide CUDA installation.
+You can install CUDA 11.5 by following the commands below:
 ```
 # Disable Nouveau driver
 sudo bash -c "echo blacklist nouveau > /etc/modprobe.d/blacklist-nvidia-nouveau.conf"